 - any town planning matters that are not accepted development, subject to requirements under Brisbane City Plan 2014

-- houses more than 9.5 metres in height from the natural ground level in the majority of residential zones
+- houses more than 9.5 metres high from the natural ground level in the majority of residential zones

 - redevelopment or removal of heritage and character buildings.

 The following activities will require a Council decision:

 - building work on sites with vegetation protected by the Natural Assets Local Law 2003

 - building work that impacts on stormwater infrastructure or sewer infrastructure may require a Request to build over infrastructure - CC10829 (PDF - 87.5kb).
 You must lodge for Council or Queensland Urban Utilities (QUU) approval.
 A building certifier or Registered Professional Engineers of Queensland (RPEQ) engineer can assess minor building work